dafny-lang/libraries/src/dafny/Boxes.md

 var matches :- FindAllMatches(s, value);
 ```

 Notice that there is no left-hand-side for the first out-parameter.
-It does not carry a value: if the value is a Fail, the control
+It does not carry a value: if the value is a `Fail`, the control
-flow will abruptly return; if is is a Pass, the first out-parameter is then discarded and the second is assigned to the remaining LHS.
+flow will abruptly return; if is is a `Pass`, the first out-parameter is then discarded and the second is assigned to the remaining LHS.
-An Outcome serves as an automatically-checked error mechanism.
+An `Outcome` serves as an automatically-checked error mechanism.

 ### Result

-A `Result` carries both a success value and failure information, or two separate, specifiable types.
+A `Result` carries both a success value and failure information, with two separate, specifiable types.
 Its use is then very similar to `Option`.

 ### Combining different FC-types in expressions